Riviera Beach Next Generation Clean Energy Center

 - Florida manatees follow an annual migratory route that leads them to areas of Florida where they warm themselves during the winter months near natural springs or warm-water outflows of coastal power plants.
 Over the years, FPL has nurtured a special relationship with these gentle sea cows.
 In fact, our company has supported more than 35 years of manatee research, including aerial surveys, which have been important in understanding manatee migratory patterns, habitat use and population trends.
 In addition, we have been a decades-long leader in developing and disseminating education materials focused on manatees and their conservation.

 - In 2014, FPL unveiled plans for an innovative manatee education center for the public adjacent to its clean energy center in Riviera Beach on Florida’s southeast coast.
-Scheduled to open during the winter 2015-2016 season, FPL Manatee Lagoon will feature a Key West architecturally styled center situated along the Intracoastal Waterway in Palm Beach County.
-The facility will create an engaging educational experience for visitors and focus on manatees and the ecosystem of the surrounding Lake Worth Lagoon.
+Manatee Lagoon -- An FPL Eco-Discovery Center opened in February 2016.
+It features a Key West-architecturally styled structure situated along the Intracoastal Waterway in Palm Beach County.
+The facility offers an engaging educational experience for visitors and focuses on manatees and the ecosystem of the surrounding Lake Worth Lagoon.
 Amenities will include:

 - Free admission